AramZS/notebook/README.md

 - `up::` hierarchy that indicates this page should be considered a child of the listed pages and that the `up` pages can list the `down` pages.
 - `down::` hierarchy that indicates this page should be considered a parent of the listed pages.
 - `include::` Comma separated URL link of passed resources to be embedded at the end of the current link.
+- `circle::` Peer pages that are associated but not hierartical.
+Order is irrelevant, but alphabetical is assumed.

 ## Conventions